 The course will also:-

-You are normally sponsored by the General Practice or Primary Care Trust to study on this pathway.
+You are normally sponsored by the NHS Trust to study on this pathway.
 You will focus on educational issues that are related to Practice Nursing and Primary Healthcare.
 The course is 50% theory and 50% practice and so learning experiences also take place in the practice .
 The programme steers strongly towards health promotion, triage and physical assessment and is designed to encourage the empowerment of patients.
 The theoretical modules are underpinned with evidence based practice and application to practice is highlighted throughout.
 Other key aspects of the course are inter-professional working, leadership and management and innovation.

 The course will involve both assessments in theory and practical elements.
 Your theoretical assessments involve measuring academic knowledge at Masters level which will underpin your professional practice.
 Practical assessments are aimed at measuring knowledge, skills, expertise and attitudes to ensure that an appropriate theory/practice balance is achieved.